Dave Grohl: Early life

-Grohl said he did not take drumming lessons and instead learned by listening to Rush and punk rock.
+Grohl said he did not take formal drum lessons; instead, he taught himself how to play the drums by listening to Rush and punk rock.
 Rush drummer Neil Peart was an early influence: "When I got 2112 when I was eight years old, it fucking changed the direction of my life.
 I heard the drums.
 It made me want to become a drummer."
 During his developing years as a drummer, Grohl cited John Bonham as his greatest influence, and eventually had Bonham's three-rings symbol tattooed on his right shoulder.
 Mission Impossible rebranded themselves Fast before breaking up, after which Grohl joined the hardcore punk band Dain Bramage in December 1985.
-Dain Bramage ended in March 1987 when Grohl quit without warning to join Scream, having produced the I Scream Not Coming Down LP.
-Many of Grohl's early influences were at the 9:30 Club, a music venue in Washington, DC.
-He said, "I went to the 9:30 Club hundreds of times.
+In March 1987, Dain Bramage ended when Grohl quit without warning to join Scream, having produced the I Scream Not Coming Down LP.
+Many of Grohl's early influences were at the 9:30 Club, a music venue in Washington, D.C.
+In April 2010, he said, "I went to the 9:30 Club hundreds of times.
 I was always so excited to get there, and I was always bummed when it closed.
 I spent my teenage years at the club and saw some shows that changed my life."

 Career

 Scream (1986–1990)

-As a teenager in DC, Grohl briefly contemplated joining shock-rockers Gwar, who were looking for a drummer.
-At age 17, Grohl auditioned with local Washington, D.C., favorites Scream to fill the vacancy left by the departure of drummer Kent Stax.
-In order to be considered for the position, Grohl lied about his age, claiming he was older.
-To Grohl's surprise, the band asked him to join, so he dropped out of high school in his junior year.
-He has been quoted as saying, "I was 17 and extremely anxious to see the world, so I did it."
+As a teenager in Washington, D.C., Grohl briefly contemplated joining Gwar, a shock rock band that was seeking a drummer.
+At age 17, he auditioned for the local band Scream after the departure of the drummer, Kent Stax.
+Grohl lied about his age, claiming he was older.
+To his surprise, the band asked him to join, so he dropped out of high school in his junior year.
+He said: "I was 17 and extremely anxious to see the world, so I did it."

-Over the next four years, Grohl toured extensively with Scream, recording a live album (their show of May 4, 1990, in Alzey, Germany, being released by Tobby Holzinger as Your Choice Live Series Vol.10) and two studio albums, No More Censorship and Fumble, on which Grohl penned and sang vocals on the song "Gods Look Down".
-During a Toronto stop on their 1987 tour, Grohl played drums for Iggy Pop at a CD release party held at famed club the El Mocambo.
-In 1990, Scream unexpectedly disbanded midtour following the departure of bassist Skeeter Thompson.
+Over the next four years, Grohl toured extensively with Scream, recording a live album (their show of May 4, 1990, in Alzey, Germany, being released by Tobby Holzinger as Your Choice Live Series Vol.10) and two studio albums, No More Censorship and Fumble, for which Grohl wrote and sang "Gods Look Down".
+During a Toronto stop on their 1987 tour, Grohl played drums for Iggy Pop at a CD release party held at El Mocambo.
+In 1990, Scream unexpectedly disbanded mid-tour following the departure of their bassist, Skeeter Thompson.